stellio-hub/device-catalog/README.md

 ### Multiple temporal instances

-If the device sends multiple instances of a given attribute (i.e. multiple measurements of the same thing at different times) in a single message, the payload should look like this:
+If the device sends multiple instances of a given attribute (i.e. multiple measurements of the same probe at different times) in a single message, the payload should look like this:

 ```json
 [ {